AlphaWallet/Web3E/README.md

 - Push transactions, showing token transfer of ERC20 and ERC875 tokens.

 The push transaction sample requires a little work to get running.
 You have to have an Ethereum wallet, some testnet ETH, the private key for that testnet eth, and then create some ERC20 and ERC875 tokens in the account.

+Originally forked https://github.com/kopanitsa/web3-arduino but with almost a complete re-write it is a new framework entirely.

 Libraries used:
 - Web3 Arduino https://github.com/kopanitsa/web3-arduino - skeleton of framework.